Understanding the 'f3write' Command (with examples)

 Explanation:

-• f3write: This is the command used to initiate the write test files operation.
+• f3write: This is the command that initiates the process of writing .h2w test files to the specified drive.

 Use case 2: Limit the write speed